For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

 Pokemon-card timing window comparison

-Median viewers per seller in the current matched Pokemon-card sample.
+Median viewers in the current matched Pokemon-card sample.

 It is not enough to declare that every Pokemon seller should run the exact same time forever.